 Who Can Apply

-- Applicants must be upper-division or master's degree students who are enrolled at a CSU institution and will be enrolled at a CSU campus for at least one semester in the academic year.
+- Applicants to the California Pre-Doctoral Program must be upper-division or master's degree students who are enrolled at CSULB as of Spring 2022 and who will also be enrolled at a CSU campus in at least one unit during the Fall 2022 semester.

 - The successful applicant must be a U.S. citizen, permanent resident, or a DACA recipient.